1988 African Cup of Nations

-The 1988 African Cup of Nations was the 16th edition of the Africa Cup of Nations, the soccer championship of Africa (CAF).
+The 1988 African Cup of Nations was the 16th edition of the Africa Cup of Nations, the association football championship of Africa (CAF).
 It was hosted by Morocco, who replaced original host Zambia.
 Just like in 1986, the field of eight teams was split into two groups of four.
 The tournament final was held in Casablanca at Stade Mohamed V. Cameroon won its second championship, beating Nigeria in the final 1−0.

 This tournament has the fewest goals-per-game average in Africa Cup of Nations tournaments.